mgmontenegrocal/mgmontenegrocal.github.io/content/publication/3 EffectsofDSOE/index.md

 ---
-title: The Effects of Diagnostic Expectations in a Small Open Economy
+title: 'The Effects of Diagnostic Expectations in a Small Open Economy'
 authors:
 - "Marcos Gaspar Montenegro Calvimonte"
 date: 2023-01-07T00:00:00Z